 With more than 3,000 workers in Massachusetts suffering on-the-job injuries every year, workers’ compensation remains a major hot-button issue with courts, legislators, lawyers, and employers.
-As laws change and employers and insurance companies find new ways to try to avoid paying their employees benefits, at Law Office of John J. Sheehan we are staying abreast of the developments affecting injured workers’ rights to compensation.
+As laws change and employers and insurance companies find new ways to try to avoid paying their employees benefits, at Law Office of John J. Sheehan, our Boston workers’ compensation lawyers are staying abreast of the developments affecting injured workers’ rights to compensation.

 Legislative Developments in Workers’ Compensation

 Massachusetts Legislators Urged to Improve Protections for Public Employees

 Occupational health experts, public employees, and union leaders are urging the Massachusetts legislature to close a gap in the state’s safety law that has left many public employees without the protections afforded under the federal Occupational Safety and Health Act (OSHA).
 Citing an estimated 1,500 serious injuries suffered by municipal employees in 2014, proponents of the reform are urging lawmakers to require all public agencies in Massachusetts to comply with federal occupational safety standards.